seemyer/recipes/docs/recipes/chocolate_cake.md

 	- [ ] **170	grams**	all-purpose flour
 	- [ ] **9	grams**	baking soda
 	- [ ] ***6-7	cups	Chocolate Swiss Buttercream or other frosting***
+* The cakes can be baked in 2-inch-deep pans, but they will dome more and rise less.
 * Frosting:
 	https://seriouseats.com/swiss-meringue-buttercream-frosting-recipe
 	https://seriouseats.com/chocolate-swiss-buttercream